Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Depending on the identity theft protection features you need, you may have to pay more, even as an individual, just to get your credit score.
 LifeLock does offer a 30-day trial and a 60-day money-back guarantee.
 Similar to Aura, you’ll need a payment method to begin your trial.

-• LifeLock Ultimate Plus: The Ultimate Plus plan offers all features included in the Standard and Advantage plans but adds daily credit scores, annual three-bureau credit reports, investment account alerts, home title monitoring, and social media account monitoring.
+• LifeLock Total: The Total plan offers all features of the Advanced plan, plus daily credit scores, annual three-bureau credit reports, investment account alerts, home title monitoring, and social media account monitoring.
+It also increases your identity theft insurance amount to $3 million.

 The family version of each of these plans includes special features for children’s identity theft protection.
-If you want parental controls, however, you’ll have to purchase a different Norton 360 plan that includes LifeLock and Norton antivirus.
-The first year of Norton LifeLock offers identity fraud monitoring at a lower cost, while renewal pricing can jump to nearly double for some plans.
+If you want parental controls, however, you’ll have to purchase a Norton 360 plan that includes LifeLock and Norton antivirus.

 Winner: Aura.
 Aura offers device security, identity theft protection, and parental controls in one product and for a much more reasonable price.